 - You have both Medicare Part A and Medicare Part B. - -- and -- You live in our geographic service area (Section 2.3 below describes our service area).
-If you have been a member of our plan continuously since before January 1999 and you were living outside of our service area before January 1999, you are still eligible as long as you have not moved since before January 1999.
 Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States.

-Section 2.2 Here is the plan service area for Brand New Day Valor Care Plan
+Section 2.2 Here is the plan service area for Brand New Day Valor Care Plan (HMO)

-Brand New Day Valor Care Plan is available only to individuals who live in our plan service area.
+Brand New Day Valor Care Plan (HMO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.